-All students in Years 10-12 attend weekly PSHE lessons.
+All students attend compulsory PSHE lessons.
 Throughout each lesson, teaching staff continually assess students existing knowledge and confidence in the areas of

 - · health and wellbeing;

 - · relationships; and

-- · living in the wider world.
+- living in the wider world.

 A range of assessment strategies are used within lessons, including questioning and discussion, written exercises, questionnaires and quizzes, individual reflection and delivering presentations.
 There are also end of term online assessments.
 Each student receives a termly PSHE report which outlines their progress.